eliaswolfgang/conflict-resolution-demo/README.md

 # conflict-resolution-demo

-## This ins a subheading we added in VSCode
+## This is a subheading we added on GitHub

-Some content...
+Some content from GitHub....